tollymain/crawl/crawl-ref/docs/crawl_manual.rst

 Be careful of magic-using enemies!
 Some of them can use magic just as well as you, if not better, and often use it intelligently.

+Some spells when cast will stay permanently active at the cost of your maximum MP reserves.
+The cost to reserve these spells is equal to the number of spell levels of all permanent spells currently active (plus the one you are casting, multiplied based on your intelligence (starting at 5.0 at 0 intelligence and reduced by 0.1 per point of intelligence; ex.
+25 intelligence will mean your spell levels are multipled by 2.5, 43 intelligence is 0.7, etc.), and then finally reduced by your dexterity to a minimum of 1 MP.
+You can cancel these spells and regain your MP by casting the spell again to cancel it, releasing all your spells at once from your ability menu, equipping/unequipping body armour or a shield, being dispelled/cancelled, or having your MP reduced below the amount of MP you have reserved (releasing all of your spells).

 ****************************************
 I. Targeting
 ****************************************